nogringo/lupine/README.md

 ## Todo

+- [ ] Configure relay and blossom in settings
+- [ ] Auto increment version on push
+- [ ] Add grid view
 - [ ] Allow folder drop on web
 - [ ] Allow pick folder on web
 - [ ] Switch to named route